prompt-caching llm-cost-reduction openai-caching June 2, 2026 14 min read

 Both OpenAI and Anthropic offer caching natively.
 They work differently, price differently, and have different gotchas.
-This guide covers both in full — with real implementation patterns, the failure modes that kill cache hit rates, and the math to know exactly what you'll save.
+This guide covers both in full, with real implementation patterns, the failure modes that kill cache hit rates, and the math to know exactly what you'll save.

 Key Takeaways

-- OpenAI automatic caching: 50–80% off on prompts ≥1,024 tokens — no code changes required
+• OpenAI automatic caching gives 50–80% off input tokens for prompts 1,024 tokens or longer, with no code changes required

-- Anthropic explicit caching: 90% off on cache reads ($0.30/M vs $3.00/M for Claude Sonnet 4.6) — requires
+• Anthropic explicit caching delivers 90% off on cache reads ($0.30/M vs $3.00/M for Claude Sonnet 4.6) with one cache_control field added

-cache_controlheader- ProjectDiscovery boosted their cache hit rate from 7% to 84%, cutting LLM costs by 59–70% (ProjectDiscovery Engineering, 2026)
+• ProjectDiscovery raised their cache hit rate from 7% to 84%, cutting total LLM spend by 59–70% (ProjectDiscovery Engineering, 2026)

 What Is Prompt Caching and Why Does It Matter Now?

-Prompt caching stores the processed representation of a prompt prefix — typically the system prompt and any static context — in the model's key-value (KV) cache on the provider's servers.
-When the next request arrives with the same prefix, the provider skips reprocessing those tokens and returns a cached result at a steep discount.
+Prompt caching stores the processed representation of a prompt prefix in the model's key-value (KV) cache on the provider's servers.
+When the next request arrives with the same prefix, the provider skips reprocessing and charges a steep discount.
+Prompts are getting longer every month, so that discount compounds fast.
+OpenRouter's State of AI 2025 found the average prompt token count grew nearly 4x between early 2024 and late 2025, from roughly 1,500 tokens to 6,000.

-If your system prompt is 3,000 tokens and you send 5,000 requests per day, you're currently paying to process 15 billion tokens per month on that single static prompt.
+If your system prompt is 3,000 tokens and you send 5,000 requests per day, you're currently paying to process 15 billion tokens per month on that single static prefix.
 Caching turns 90% of that into near-zero cost reads.

 This post is part of our Complete Guide to LLM API Cost Management.

 Minimum tokens: 1,024 tokens.
 The cache activates in 128-token increments above that floor.
-A 900-token system prompt won't cache — a 1,100-token one will.
+A 900-token system prompt won't cache.
+A 1,100-token one will.

-- GPT-4o: $0.40/M cached input tokens vs $2.00/M standard (80% off)
+• GPT-4o: $0.40/M cached input tokens vs $2.00/M standard (80% off)

-- GPT-4o-mini: $0.075/M cached vs $0.15/M standard (50% off)
+• GPT-4o-mini: $0.075/M cached vs $0.15/M standard (50% off)

-- GPT-4.1 family: $0.50/M cached vs $2.00/M (75% off)
+• GPT-4.1 family: $0.50/M cached vs $2.00/M (75% off)

 How to enable it: